buildbot/buildbot/master/docs/manual/cfg-www.rst

 Waterfall View
 ++++++++++++++

-Waterfall shows the whole buildbot activity in vertical timeline.
+Waterfall shows the whole buildbot activity in vertical time line.
 Builds are represented with boxes whose height vary according to their duration.
 Builds are sorted by builders in the horizontal axes, which allows you to see how builders are scheduled together.